 I don’t remember when I first starting seeing photos of Loi Krathong or Yi Peng, otherwise known as the lantern festival, but once I started taking notice it seems like I saw photos of it everywhere.
 Thousands of flowers floating on water, thousands of paper lanterns filling the sky – it just looked so beautiful and so… spiritual, or peaceful, I’m not quite sure of the word.
 Though I’ve technically been to Thailand three times before, and even witnessed Songkran, or the new year’s water festival, in Chiang Mai, I knew that eventually I’d head back to see Loi Krathong.

 Last year was finally the year.
 With my master’s degree finished, I had the time to do it, and I started to discuss finalising the plans over the summer.
 As my mum was visiting Cambodia as a part of her charity work with Plan Canada around the same time, it worked out that we could meet each other in Chiang Mai two days before the main festivities.
-As Loi Krathong takes places on the full moon of the twelfth month of the traditional Thai lunar calendar, last year’s festival took place on November 25th (2016’s Loi Krathong will take place on November 15th, though festivities in Chiang Mai start one day before and end one day after).
+As Loi Krathong takes places on the full moon of the twelfth month of the traditional Thai lunar calendar, last year’s festival took place on November 25th (2016’s Loi Krathong will take place on November 14th, though festivities in Chiang Mai start one day before and end one day after.
+It’s always best to check online well in advance for exact dates).
 This coincided perfectly with my other plans, which included hanging out with Kate in Koh Lanta and going to Bhutan at the beginning of December (meaning this trip to Asia was really fulfilling a lot of my travel dreams).

 Before I really looked into Loi Krathong, I didn’t really know what it was, why people celebrated it, or what the difference was between Loi Krathong and Yi Peng.
 After some research, however, I found out that loi means to float, and a krathong is the basket which floats on the water.
 Krathongs are traditionally made of lilies or banana tree trunks but can also be made of plastic, though many more people are making a point of creating and purchasing all-natural krathongs in order to minimise damage to the environment.
 On the night of the festival, people will release these krathongs (usually with lit incense) into the river while making a wish and, some say, paying their respects to the water spirits.